aws/amazon-freertos/tools/echo_server/readme.md

 1. logging
     1. Enable this option to output log all messages received to a file.
 1. secure-connection
     1. Enable this option to switch to using TLS for the echo server.
-Note you will have to complete the credential creation prequisite.
+Note you will have to complete the credential creation prerequisite.
 1. server-port
     1. Specify which port to open a socket on.
 1. server-certificate-location
-    1. Relative or abosolute path to the server certificate generated in the credetial creation prequisite.
+    1. Relative or absolute path to the server certificate generated in the credential creation prerequisite.
 1. server-key-location
-    1. Relative or abosolute path to the server key generated in the credetial creation prequisite.
+    1. Relative or absolute path to the server key generated in the credential creation prerequisite.
 ## Example Configuration
 ```json
 {